Helsinki Metro: 2006 onwards: The western extension

 The construction of the Western extension from Ruoholahti to Matinkylä in Espoo was approved by the Espoo city council in 2006.
 Construction began in 2009 and the extension was opened on 18 November 2017.
 This first stage of the extension was 14 km long, with eight new stations, two in Helsinki and six in Espoo and was built entirely in a tunnel excavated in bedrock.

-After first stage of the Western extension opened the bus lines in Southern Espoo were reconfigured as feeder lines to either Matinkylä or Tapiola metro stations instead of terminating at Kamppi in the centre of Helsinki.
+After first stage of the Western extension opened, the bus lines in Southern Espoo were reconfigured as feeder lines to either Matinkylä or Tapiola metro stations instead of terminating at Kamppi in the centre of Helsinki.
+After much outcry, four new peak-time lines began running into Kamppi on 22 August 2018.

 Before the extension of the metro, trains could be a maximum length of three units (each unit being two cars) but the new stations west of Ruoholahti were built shorter than the existing stations because it was originally planned to introduce driverless operation.
-The driverless project was cancelled in 2015 but the shorter new stations mean that the maximum train length is reduced to two units which is actually shorter than before.
-To increase capacity the automatic train protection system theoretically permits headway as short as 90 seconds, if needed in the future.
+The driverless project was cancelled in 2015, but the shorter new stations mean that the maximum train length is reduced to two units, shorter than on the original sections of the metro.
+To increase capacity, the automatic train protection system theoretically permits headway as short as 90 seconds, if required in the future.

+Due to most of the metro network on the side of Helsinki being outdoors, it is not possible to automate the metro in its current iteration.
+Full automation (GoA4) of the network would require the entire system being in tunnel.
+The extreme weather conditions in Finland cause the breaking distances of the metro trains, on tracks running outdoors, to vary even by up to 400%.
+One option could be to separate the network into two separate lines.

 The decision to fund the construction of the second stage, from Matinkylä to Kivenlahti, was taken by the Espoo city council and the state of Finland in 2014.
 Construction began in late 2014.
 This stage of extension is 7 km long and includes five new stations and a new depot in Sammalvuori.
-All of the track, including the depot, will be built in tunnels.
+All of the track, including the depot, was built in tunnels.
 The line opened for passenger traffic on the 3rd of December 2022.
+As with the first phase to Matinkylä, the feeder lines that used ro run to Matinkylä bus terminal were changed to run to Espoonlahti bus terminal in Lippulaiva shopping centre.
+Also in common with the first phase, many people were unhappy with the reorganisation of bus lines.
+Those living in Kivenlahti and Saunalahti, especially, were annoyed at direct bus lines into Kamppi, taking 25–30 minutes, being replaced with feeder lines to Espoonlahti, a transfer to the metro and a half-hour metro ride into the city centre.